-Here is everything you need to know before purchasing your blue green, teal or parti sapphire.
+Here is everything you need to know before purchasing your teal, blue green or parti natural sapphire.

 What are blue green sapphires?

 Blue green sapphires are those that display both blue and green in them.
 Blue green natural sapphires have recently become popular among those who are looking for an alternative sapphire engagement ring, a none traditional colour.
 It is also an earthy colour and some of us adore earthy colours.

 Sapphires that display more than one colour in a distinctive way are known as parti sapphires, a shortened name after the word "partition".
 The term "parti sapphires" are mostly referred to blue green sapphires or teal sapphires, however there are multiple other colours that come in more than one colour.
 There are more commonly known as bi-colour sapphires.

 Blue green sapphires are found in Madagascar, Nigeria, Tanzania, Australia and the United States.

 How do blue green sapphires get their colour?

 Gem producing countries which has rich iron content in earth which makes ideal conditions for the formation of blue green sapphire colour.
 Iron is also a quencher of light which means when light falls on to the gemstone, it absorbs much of the light instead of reflecting.
 This makes blue green and teal sapphires much darker.
 Blue green and teal sapphires from Madagascar for example typically has less iron content that those sapphires found in Australia for example.
 Therefore, typically Madagascan blue green and teal sapphires tend to be much more reflective and brighter than typical Australian sapphires.

 Blue green sapphires are not found in Sri Lanka due to low iron content in soil.